dmbarbour/awelon/AboutAO.md

         1/3        (rational)
         0xca7f00d  (hexadecimal)

 In all cases, these are understood as exact rational numbers.
-Additionally, AO tags numbers with units, represented as a sorted list of `(dlabel * number)` pairs.
+Additionally, AO uniformly pairs numbers with units, represented as a sorted list of `(label * number)` pairs.
+A number literal without units will simply result in an empty list of units, representing a scalar entity.

         1.4e2`kg*m/s^2
         1/3`apple
         -12.3`C

-Unit checking for numbers provides an effective alternative to typechecking in many cases.
-Beyond providing a little structure, AO leaves interpretation or normalization of units to user code.
+Units for numbers are very useful for static safety validation, and for keeping some context.
+However, beyond providing some standard structure, AO leaves interpretation or normalization of units to user code.
 The unit expression is assumed to be of the form `x*y/a*b`, allowing for `1/a`, or `m^N`.
 One `/` character is allowed, placing everything to its right in the denominator.

 AO supports two formats for text, both starting with `"`.